Key takeaways:

 Wireless door entry systems

 Even better, some wireless door entry systems don’t require in-unit hardware.
 Building tenants can instead use their smartphones to talk to visitors and open doors remotely.
 The benefits of installing a wireless system without in-unit hardware are endless.
-Not only will you save money on installing and maintaining hardware, but you’ll add unbeatable convenience for residents.
+Not only will you save money on installing and maintaining hardware, but you’ll also add unbeatable convenience for residents.

 Cloud-based entry systems

 Another feature to look for in an entry system is cloud-based software.
-A cloud-based door entry system means that instead of uploading all the data about your tenants and your building directly into your entry system, you store it in the cloud.
+A cloud-based door entry system means that instead of uploading all the data about your tenants and building directly into your entry system, you store it in the cloud.
 As a result, you don’t have to go on-site or download software to update your entry system — you can manage everything from a web-based dashboard.

 Cloud-based entry systems save an impressive amount of time for building staff.
 They also ensure that your resident directory is always up to date.
-Furthermore, you can manage access permissions and review door entry events in real-time, right from your computer or smartphone.
+Furthermore, you can manage access permissions and review door entry events in real-time right from your computer or smartphone.

 Entry systems with integrations